 The University of Texas at San Antonio is one of the finest schools in the country for Criminal Justice & Corrections.
 In addition to its bachelor's programs, The University of Texas at San Antonio offers graduate degrees in Criminal Justice.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

-About 67.0% of undergraduates receive some form of financial aid at The University of Texas at San Antonio.
-This school is thought to be a good choice for veterans.
+About 66.0% of undergraduates receive some form of financial aid at The University of Texas at San Antonio.
+Each year, somewhere around 56.0% freshmen receive scholarships, with the typical award being $3,514.
 Get a better idea of what student life at The University of Texas at San Antonio is really like by seeing a few campus videos.